All Episodes

 Coffee enemas stimulate the liver to produce bile.

-of risks with coffee enemas as the practice gains steam on social media.
+Doctors warn of risks with coffee enemas as the practice gains steam on social media.

-Also, we have, where's the link?
+Also, we have where's the link?

 So definitely, you know, this is a really disgusting trend.

-Look, but I tried it and now I'm addicted to coffee animals.
+And now I'm addicted to coffee animas.

 Look at this guy here.